nsoybean/nira-ai/llm/DATABASE.md

-# Lume - Database Schema Documentation
+# Nira - Database Schema Documentation

 ## Overview

-Lume uses PostgreSQL with Prisma ORM for type-safe database operations.
+Nira uses PostgreSQL with Prisma ORM for type-safe database operations.
 The schema is designed to integrate Mastra framework's persistence requirements with custom business logic for conversation management, user tracking, and token usage analytics.

 ## Database Provider